Statistical Guarantees for Local Spectral Clustering on Random Neighborhood Graphs: Negative Result

-Jointly, these upper and lower bounds give a relatively precise characterization of what it means for a density cluster to be well- or poorly-geometrically conditioned for recovery using PPR.

-\begin{remark} It is worth pointing out that the above conclusions are reliant on specific (albeit reasonable) ranges and choices of input parameters, which in some instances differ between the upper and lower bounds.
-We suspect that our lower bound continues to hold even when choosing input parameters as dictated by our upper bound, but do not pursue the details. \end{remark}
+then \smash{$\Delta(\wh{C}, \mc{C}^{(1)}[X]) \geq \frac{1}{20} \vol_{n,r}(\mc{C}^{(1)}[X])$}. \end{itemize} Ignoring constants and log factors, we can summarize the above conclusions as follows: if $\epsilon$ is much less than $(\sigma/\rho)^2$, then PPR will approximately recover the density cluster $\mc{C}^{(1)}$, whereas if $\epsilon$ is much greater than $(\sigma/\rho)^{1/4}$ then PPR will fail to recover $\mc{C}^{(1)}$, even if it is reasonably initialized with a seed node $v \in \mc{C}^{(1)}$.
+Jointly, these upper and lower bounds give a relatively precise characterization of what it means for a density cluster to be well- or poorly-conditioned for recovery using PPR.\footnote{It is worth pointing out that the above conclusions are reliant on specific (albeit reasonable) ranges and choices of input parameters, which in some instances differ between the upper and lower bounds.
+We suspect that our lower bound continues to hold even when choosing input parameters as dictated by our upper bound, but do not pursue the details.}

-\begin{remark} It is not hard to show that, in the example under consideration, classical plug-in density cluster estimators can consistently recover the $\sigma$-expansion $\Csig$ of a density cluster $\Cset$, even if $\epsilon$ is large compared to $\sigma/\rho$.
+Of course, it is not hard to show that in the example under consideration, classical plug-in density cluster estimators can consistently recover $\mc{C}^{(1)}$, even if $\epsilon$ is large compared to $\sigma/\rho$.
 That PPR has trouble recovering density clusters here (where standard plug-in approaches do not) is not meant to be a knock on PPR.
-Rather, it simply reflects that while classical density clustering approaches are specifically designed to identify high-density regions regardless of their geometry, PPR relies on geometry as well as density when forming the output cluster. \end{remark}
+Rather, it simply reflects that while classical density clustering approaches are specifically designed to identify high-density regions regardless of their geometry, PPR relies on geometry as well as density when forming the output cluster.